 Cortex Query Language (CQL)

 Cortex Query Language (CQL) is a proprietary domain-specific language (DSL) you can use to query details in-depth about your Cortex entities.
-CQL is at the core of many Cortex features, from defining how evaluate health and readiness to deciding which entities a should appear on.
+CQL is at the core of many Cortex features, from defining how Scorecards evaluate health and readiness to deciding which entities a plugin should appear on.

 With CQL, you can: